In The Backrooms: Philosophy and the Liminal

 — Michel Foucault, Of Other Spaces: Utopias and Heterotopias.

-This territorial isolation relies on the raw architecture of physical confinement.
-In Discipline and Punish, Foucault demonstrates how modern spaces like schools, hospitals, factories, and offices are deliberately partitioned and standardised to categorise bodies, maximise economic efficiency, and facilitate observation.
-The Backrooms mimic and amplify this late twentieth-century corporate aesthetic, creating a total enclosure where the horizon of possibilities has been shut down entirely.
-This spatial arrangement is designed for absolute regulation.
+This spatial isolation relies on the brutal architecture of physical confinement.
+In Discipline and Punish, Foucault demonstrates precisely how spaces like schools, hospitals, factories, and prisons are deliberately partitioned, systematised, and standardised to categorise bodies, all in an attempt to maximise efficiency and facilitate observation.
+The Backrooms mimic and amplify late twentieth-century corporate aesthetics as its in the world of work we find the contemporary descendants of Foucault’s sites of control.
+The office is now the space of total enclosure, where the horizon of possibilities has been shut down entirely and all that remains is efficiency, productivity, and anonymity.
+The spatial form of these sites is designed for absolute regulation.
 Foucault highlights this historical convergence of our everyday structures:

 "Discipline sometimes requires enclosure, the specification of a place heterogeneous to all others and closed upon itself.
 It is the protected place of disciplinary monotony...
 Its aim was to establish presence and absence, to know where and how to locate individuals, to set up useful communications, to interrupt others, to be able at each moment to supervise the conduct of each individual."

-The absolute silence of the yellow corridors executes a brilliant inversion of the Panopticon.
-In Jeremy Bentham's classic prison model, power functions because the central tower is visible while the guard remains hidden.
 The inmate can never verify if they are being watched, so they must assume they are under observation at all times.
 The Backrooms take this anxiety to its logical conclusion.
 Here, the tower itself is completely empty.
-The authority figure has vanished, yet the automated architecture continues to police the occupant, who must navigate the silence under the permanent assumption that any sound will alert an imminent threat.
+The authority figure has vanished, yet the architecture continues to police the occupant, who must navigate the silence under the permanent assumption that any sound will alert an imminent threat.
 Power is fully disembodied:

 "He who is subjected to a field of visibility, and who knows it, assumes responsibility for the constraints of power; he makes them play spontaneously upon himself; he inscribes in himself the power relation in which he simultaneously plays both roles; he becomes the principle of his own subjection."